+It does its job.
 The LTO-Quest packs quite the punch for its size.
 Using its 206x156 thermal sensor with a 20 degree field of view, it's capable of detecting a thermal reading out 300 yards using any one of eight color palettes.
 It’ll operate in temperatures ranging from four-below to 140°F, and it can read temperatures well beyond that—on both sides of the spectrum.

+It's compact.
 Truth be told, neither of Leupold's thermal products is really a burden to carry around.
 The Quest really is palm-sized—see the embedded photo for proof of that.
 Better yet, it weighs in at just less than 7 ounces, so you're not going to have to worry about it adding much weight to your pack.

 Features, Features, Features The LTO-Quest is packed with a bevy of little features that hunters will be able to appreciate.
 It has a rugged, rubberized body that should keep it relatively safe from whatever elements you’re dealing with.
 It includes a 300 lumen, dual intensity flashlight, and a micro USB is port is included both for charging, and to download any images that are stored on the included, removable microSD card.

+It's easy to use.
 "Thermal imaging device" may sound intimidating on paper, but never fear—the LTO-Quest is decidedly easy to use.
 The controls are intuitive, and take no time to master.
 A four-hour battery life ensures that your Quest will make it through any job you've got in mind.